vmware/vic-product/docs/setup/beta/deploy-simple-container-via-admiral.md

 *   Move to the `Templates` tab and search for “Busybox”.
 *   Click on `Enter additional info` for the Busybox container.
-*   Customize the name of this container to busybox-from-admiral.
+*   Customize the name of this container to _busyboxadmiral_.
 *   Click `provision` to instantiate the Busybox image against VCH1.
 *   Check in the Admiral UI `Containers` tab that Busybox has been instantiated and it’s running.
 *   Check in the vSphere UI that a new ContainerVM has been created and started.